Milan Radoičić: Political career

+Criminal career

 Oliver Ivanović murder

 In a posthumous interview with BIRN, Oliver Ivanović, leader of the Freedom of Democracy and Justice Civic Initiative, described Radoičić as one of the main centers of power in North Kosovo and expressed concern that President Vučić mentioned him as a "guardian of Serbia".
 Ivanović was assassinated a few months later.

 Radoičić and Goran Rakić participated in the meeting with President Vučić and Kosovo Serbs in Belgrade on 22 November 2018.
 A day later, the Kosovan police special unit ROSU arrested four people in the North Kosovo on 23 November in connection with the murder of Ivanović.
 Prime Minister of Kosovo, Ramush Haradinaj confirmed that Radoičić was one of the people suspected of the assassination of Ivanović.
-Radoičić said that he does not plan to give up because Kosovan police wants to murder him.
+Radoičić stated that he did not plan to give himself up because Kosovan police wants to murder him.

 On 26 November 2018, President Vučić told RTS that Radoičić certainly did not kill Ivanović and that he "did not participate in the organization, logistics, incitement" to murder.
 He added that Radoicic "was always the first to defend North Mitrovica".
 In July 2019, Kosovo prosecutor Sulj Hoxha stated that an international arrest warrant had been issued for Radoicic and pointed out that he was suspected of helping and organizing the group for the murder of Oliver Ivanovic, but also of being suspected of organized crime and drug trafficking.

-U.S. sanctions
+In March 2021, the warrant for his arrest was revoked.

+2023 Banjska attack

+Radoičić led a group of Serbian militants that clashed with Kosovo Police in Banjska on 24 September 2023.
+The attack resulted in one policeman and three militants getting killed.
+Radočić was allegedly wounded which was denied by Serbian president Aleksandar Vučić who also announced that Radoičić is currently on the territory of Central Serbia and added that Radoičić will be questioned by the Serbian authorities.
+On 29 September, Radoičić's lawyer read Radoičić's statement, admitting that he organized the attack and that he "personally made all the logistical preparations", adding that the Serbian government had no knowledge of what was to happen.
+He described the attack as a way to "encourage Serbs to resist the terror of Kurti's regime".
+The following day Radoičić was questioned by the Serbian authorities in Belgrade.
+Radoičić's properties were raided by the Kosovo Police.
+In December 2023, Interpol issued an arrest warrant for Radoičić.

+In September 2024, he was among 45 people who were charged by Kosovar prosecutors with violation of the constitutional and legal order, terror activities, funding terrorism and money laundering in connection with the incident.
+The trial commenced on 9 October, with only three of the charged arrested, all pleading not guilty.
+Their trial was separated from Radoičić and 41 others, with the Basic Court in Pristina asking Kosovo's Supreme Court to rule on whether the latter could be tried in absentia.